KnBrckr/picasa-album-uploader/readme.txt

 Easily upload media from Google Picasa Desktop into WordPress.

-FIXME Correct file name quoting to use back-tick.

 == Description ==

 Provides a button to be installed into the Google Picasa desktop to directly upload files from Picasa as WordPress media.
 Once the button has been downloaded and installed in Picasa, images can be selected in Picasa and uploaded to your WordPress blog with a simple click of the button within Picasa.